Which Microsoft Office Version to Get

 Although these are limited in that they don’t include all the program features, they may have what you need.
 They are certainly a good risk-free alternative.

-This premium version offers more templates and document design features than the regular versions do.
+This premium version offers more templates and document design features than the regular versions.
 This software set is usable on personal computers and mobile devices and is compatible with Windows, macOS, iOS, and Android.

 The new features introduced in this plan (over the 2019 version) are the Office mobile app and the Editor feature, a slightly more advanced version of their existing proofreading software.